Passive daytime radiative cooling: Films

 A photonic radiator film based on the longicorn beetle Neocerambyx gigas exhibited 95% solar irradiance and 96% emissivity.

 Many thin films offer high solar reflectance and heat emittance.
 However, films with precise patterns or structures are not scalable "due to the cost and technical difficulties inherent in large-scale precise lithography" (2022), or "due to complex nanoscale lithography/synthesis and rigidity" (2021).

 The polyacrylate hydrogel film from the 2022 study has broader applications, including potential uses in building construction and large-scale thermal management systems.
 This research focused on a film developed for hybrid passive cooling.
 The film uses sodium polyacrylate, a low-cost industrial material, to achieve high solar reflectance and high mid-infrared emittance.
 A significant feature of this material is its ability to absorb atmospheric moisture, aiding evaporative cooling.
-This tripartite mechanism allows for efficient cooling under varying atmospheric conditions, including high humidity or given limited access to clear skies.
+This tripartite mechanism allows for efficient cooling under varying atmospheric conditions, including high humidity or limited access to clear skies.